Corporate Logo Versions for Traco Manufacturing, Inc.

 Because the main product business has to do with flexible packaging printing, the idea was to reinforce that image.
 There are many logos that exist that have to do with the printing process, usually in the form or representation of something, sometimes literal, that reminds the viewer of that process.
 This almost always includes the use of the colors cyan, magenta, yellow, and black, since those are the colors of the ink used on printing presses.

 Since many of these printing "symbols" have become overused, I didn't want the logo to be just another iteration of the same.
 I decided to look at the flexographic printing process itself as the inspiration for the design.
 Many may not know this, but the process involves printing on clear or opaque plastic film, and the film wraps around rollers in different locations as it is printed, often forming shapes if you were to look at the press from the side.
-I took the CMYK colors (though not strictly those color hues) and created the shapes that suggest the rollers and flexographic process.
+I took a slight variation of CMYK colors and created the shapes that suggest the rollers and flexographic process.
 To become more than a simple CMYK representation (you get all other colors from these basic colors), I overlapped them to show the complex colors that result from blending CMYK in the printing process.
 Then I took the newly created symbol and paired it with a modern, clean typeface, Gill Sans, with just the word 'Traco' that represented the corporate manufacturing business.
 It resulted in a fresh, new look for the company that I later applied to the corporate identity and then the packaging part of the business, Traco Packaging.